ForNeVeR/fornever.me/Readme.md

 and that it was deployed to https://fornever.me/plans/ (all these settings may be changed in the `Web.config` file).

+### Database setup
+It is recommended to use shared LocalDB instance as a database.
+To create the instance and share it with an IIS user, first create the instance and make it shared (from the administrative shell session):

+    sqllocaldb create EvilPlanner
+    sqllocaldb share EvilPlanner EvilPlanner

+After that connect to the `(localdb)\.\EvilPlanner` SQL Server instance with any compatible tool and execute the following script that will grant IIS user the full access to the database:

+    create login [IIS APPPOOL\EvilPlanner] from windows
+    exec sp_addsrvrolemember N'IIS APPPOOL\EvilPlanner', sysadmin

 ### IIS Tuning
 If you want to use LocalDB on IIS, you may need to have its configuration tuned as [Krzysztof Kozielczyk explains in SQL Server Express WebLog][iis-localdb].